Sage-Cat/ScreenshotCompare/README.md

 - A C++ compiler (GCC for Linux, MinGW for Windows)
 - Git

-**Important**: Verify that the paths to Qt, CMake, and your compiler are added to your system's PATH environment variable.

 ### Clone the Repository

 Clone ScreenshotCompare to your local machine: